AdobeDocs/experience-platform.en/help/rtcdp/use-case-guides/intelligent-re-engagement/intelligent-re-engagement.md

 #### Data Governance labelling and enforcement

-When creating a re-engagement path, the following [Data Governance labels](/help/data-governance/labels/overview.md) should be considered:
+When creating a re-engagement path, consider adding the following [Data Governance labels](/help/data-governance/labels/overview.md):

 * Personal email addresses are utilized as direct identifiable data that is used for identifying or getting in touch with a specific individual rather than a device.
     * `personalEmail.address = I1`